RachelPShoemaker/SalesCRM/README.md

 It allows the user to create, search, delete, or update records.
 It can also display the complete list of contacts in alphabetical order.
 The employee record stores the name, phone, email, sales totals, and the total number of clients they have.
 The CRM automatically updates the employee's sales total and number of clients.
-The client record stores name, phone, email, the employee they're working with, and the date of most recent contact, and notes about how the sale is going.
+The client record stores name, phone, email, the employee they're working with, the date of most recent contact, and notes about how the sale is going.
 The record can be assigned to an existing employee record.
 Once the client is ready to buy, the user can finalize the sale and enter how much the customer paid.
 The payment will be automatically added to the associated employee's sales totals.